open-mmlab/mmpretrain/configs/mobileone/README.md

 *Models with * are converted from the [official repo](https://github.com/apple/ml-mobileone).
 The config files of these models are only for validation.
 We don't ensure these config files' training accuracy and welcome you to contribute your reproduction results.*

-*Because the [official repo.](https://github.com/apple/ml-mobileone) does not give a strategy for training and testing, the test data pipline of [RepVGG](https://github.com/open-mmlab/mmclassification/tree/master/configs/repvgg) is used here, and the result is about 0.1 lower than the official one.
+*Because the [official repo.](https://github.com/apple/ml-mobileone) does not give a strategy for training and testing, the test data pipline of [RepVGG](https://github.com/open-mmlab/mmclassification/tree/master/configs/repvgg) is used here, and the result is about 0.1 lower than the official repo.
 Refer to [this issue](https://github.com/apple/ml-mobileone/issues/2).*

 ## How to use